el-bart/TIER/README.md

 TIER
 ====

-TIER robot's software and hardware
+TIER robot's software and hardware. done as a part of master thesis.